godwingodsvessel/project_sql/README.md

 ## Questions?
 Feedback?

 Feel free to explore the SQL files, modify queries for your specific needs, and adapt the analysis to different regions or job titles.
-Data storytelling is as much art as it is science—make it yours!
+Data storytelling is as much art as it is science, make it yours!